Pierfrancesco95/Portfolio/01_SPREADSHEET_Data Analysis_Global SuperStore/README.md

 # DATA ANALYSIS - GLOBAL SUPERSTORE

-L'obiettivo di questo progetto è di analizzate il dataset "Global Superstore" tramite un foglio di calcolo.
-Partendo da una serie di domande, sono giunto alle relative risposte tramite l'elaborazione di pivot tables e/o utilizzo di formule (xlookup, sumifs, ecc...).
+The goal of this project is to analyze the "Global Superstore" dataset using a spreadsheet.
+Starting from a series of questions, I arrived at the relative answers through the elaboration of pivot tables and/or the use of formulas (xlookup, sumifs, etc...).